 Empty and Rinse

-You’ll want to start with a completely empty sink, so remove any dishes or cleaning implements.
-Then do a good, thorough rinse with hot tap water to push any bits of leftover food down the drain.
+The first step in learning how to clean any kitchen sink is by removing dishes, cleaning implements, and bits of food from your sink.
+Start by giving it a good, thorough rinse with hot tap water to push any bits of leftover food down the drain.
 Don’t neglect your faucet and the edges of the sink when you’re doing your pre-rinse, and if there are any stubborn, stuck-on bits, use a little dish soap and your sponge to scrub those off.
+If it's time to deep clean your faucet head, start with this step before moving on to the basin of the sink.

 Coat With Baking Soda

-Once your sink is all rinsed out, coat the surface with a sprinkling of baking soda.
-Baking soda is the unsung hero of the kitchen.
-You can use it to keep things smelling fresh, in cleaning, and of course, in your baked goods.
+Once your sink is all rinsed out, coat the surface with baking soda.
+Baking soda is the unsung hero of the kitchen and our entire house cleaning checklist.
+You can use it to keep things smelling fresh, when cleaning, and of course, in your baked goods.
 Baking soda won’t scratch the finish of your stainless steel, but it will get rid of water stains, grease, and odors.

 Scrub